rideau-info.com

 Acquiring Land

 To help speed up the process, By created a system where he would purchase land, and then lease it back to the landholder for 30 years, at a rate of five percent of the purchase price per year.
-This allowed By to much more easily buy land, without having to resort to expropriation (and the associated time and costs involved).
+This allowed By to much more easily buy land, without having to resort to an arbitrated settlement (and the associated time and costs involved).
 It resulted in By acquiring much more land than he needed, but the system worked well, resulting in few delays in canal construction.

 In some areas, such as Merrickville, By was able to bypass existing milling facilities, avoiding the need to purchase these to make way for the canal.
 In other places, such as Chaffey’s Mills and Davis’ Mill, By, with costs mounting and time running out, found it more expedient to simply buy out the mill owner and place the canal where the mill had been located.